-Trump’s philosophy is to transform a luxury hotel into a luxury home.
-The company wants you to be able to entertain guests like it’s your very own building and not just a short-term stay.
+The hotel wants you to be able to entertain guests like it’s your very own building and not just a short-term stay.
 To that end, residence are also available for purchase within the building—but both the hotel and the condos have separate elevator banks and lobbies.

-A black and white color scheme is echoed throughout every space in the hotel.
-The staff refers to it as “champagne and caviar,” with the purpose of leaving out a lot of color so the guests will come in and change the feel of the space based on the shades they wear.
+A black and white colour scheme is echoed throughout every space in the hotel.
+The staff refers to it as “champagne and caviar,” with the purpose of leaving out a lot of colour so the guests will come in and change the feel of the space based on the shades they wear.